 (WHAT IS THE AVERAGE?)

-If you’ve read my page, “A Radical Idea” you would see the general statistics for student success relating to online courses is incredibly low.
+The general statistics for student success relating to online courses is incredibly low.
 On average, only 13% finish the course.
 (Seth Godin mentioned it’s 8%.)
 Now, that doesn’t necessarily mean those who didn’t finish the course, never started their business.
 However, statistically less than 10% succeed in business for more than four months.

 So, here’s the thing that really bothers me… If these online courses are not helping most people accomplish what they bought the course for, why would marketers keep herding people through continually?
-Thousands of people take these courses, most of which cost at least $1,997.
+Thousands of people take these courses, most of which cost $1,997.
 (There are usually higher level courses afterwards if you want more help — much more expensive, of course.)